w3f/polkadot-wiki/docs/learn/learn-vault-guides.md

 ## Metadata Updates

-Similarly to what we did for the chain specification, we now generate and sign the statemine metadata.
+Similarly to what we did for the chain specification, we now generate and sign the Statemine metadata.

 ### Metadata QR Fountain

-To update the chain metadata for statemine on the Vault app you can follow the instructions [here](https://paritytech.github.io/parity-signer/tutorials/Add-New-Network.html#add-network-metadata).
+To update the chain metadata for Statemine on the Vault app you can follow the instructions [here](https://paritytech.github.io/parity-signer/tutorials/Add-New-Network.html#add-network-metadata).
 Briefly, in the Parity Signer repository, start the terminal within the `/generate_message` folder and type the following: